near-guildnet/docs/new_node_setup.md

 ```

 ## Authorize NEAR-Cli
-To authorize NEAR-Cli access we need to login via the command prompt.
+To authorize NEAR-Cli access to your GuildNet wallet account we need to login via the command prompt.
 ```bash
 near login
 ```